-Automotive software and product development services are things that manufacturers are pushing for really hard.
+Automotive software development services and product development services are things that manufacturers are pushing for really hard.
 A new car paint or body shape is not enough to stand out on the market.
 Battle on the software field is for maintaining control over vehicles and user data that gives an edge when it comes to personalize features and elevate user experience.
 Automotive IoT is heavily dependable on a few variables:

 It’s not hard to see that 5G and software goes a long way in terms of securing the idea of a ‘connected car’.
 City infrastructure has to be immaculate to achieve some goals but it’s only half of the equation.
 The rest is up to manufacturers.
 Things like integrated AGPS/cellular/Wi-Fi sniffing for an increased level of accuracy will work very effectively but it’s up to automotive giants to implement them.
 According to Strategy Analytics’ report on IoT in Automotive, “the number of devices connected over the cellular network is set to grow by 12% CAGR between 2018 and 2025 across a variety of industry verticals”.
 That means more connectivity, security and usability challenges.
 That means project variations and software iterations.
 Especially if you’re Tesla, showing newest ‘S’ model for 2019.
 In late April Tesla showed the fully autonomous vehicle that in following years will drop steering wheel and pedals entirely.
 Imagine software quality…